 Cops see a lot.
 Those are just the facts.
 Many of the things they witness stay with them for their entire life.
 Some, for not-so-great reasons, others because they are just so unusual they'll shake your head in wonder.

 One such incident took place last year when a Holden cop performed what he thought would be a regular traffic stop along Route 1-A. Do you remember this story?

-It was an ordinary shift for Officer Andrew Whitehouse and his colleague, as they patrolled the roads of Holden on behalf of the Police Department this past weekend.
+It was an ordinary shift for Officer Andrew Whitehouse and his colleague, as they patrolled the roads of Holden on behalf of the Police Department on August 18, 2021.